tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 11\125 Adding a section header
+Section 11\125 Adding a breadcrumbs
-- Create a new component section-header to take care with the page header style and logic
+- Import to app-routing.module for each path the correct name
+- Import to core.module